 On 28 July they added a series of overdubs to the two songs, including more lead vocals, acoustic and electric guitars, tambourine and other percussion, electric and acoustic piano.
 Much of this day’s work went unused in the final mixes.

-The songs were finished on 30 July with the addition of percussion and guitar overdubs.
+The songs were finished on 30 July with the addition of backing vocals, percussion, and guitar overdubs.
 On this day the running order of Abbey Road’s long medley was also finalised, with most final mixing, edits and crossfades put in place.